 The research team then decided to test their new theory on Parkinson’s disease in mice, finding that it completely restored movement and functionality for the remainder of the mice’s lifetime – even those with an advanced case of the disease.

 As you can imagine, the method to figure out if these findings transfer to humans is going to take time and caution to be certain of safety; nevertheless, for individuals struggling because of the disease and other neurodegenerative conditions, it is cause for optimism.

 As Fu explains, “It’s my dream to see this through to clinical trials, to test this approach as a treatment for Parkinson’s disease, but also many other diseases where neurons are lost, such as Alzheimer’s and Huntington’s diseases and stroke.
 And dreaming even bigger – what if we could target PTB to correct defects in other parts of the brain, to treat things like inherited brain defects?”

 While we await the next steps in this significant breakthrough, you can trust Continuum, the top providers of in home care and companion care in St. Louis and the surrounding areas, for knowledgeable, highly skilled home care for those diagnosed with Parkinson’s disease.
 Examples of the numerous ways we are able to help include:

 - Wholesome meal planning and preparation

 - Personal care, such as bathing/showering, getting dressed, etc.

 - Safe, accompanied transportation

 - And a whole lot more

-To discover more about our top-rated home care services and how we are helping seniors throughout St. Louis and St. Charles counties in Missouri, give us a call today at (314) 863-9912 to schedule a free in-home consultation.
+To discover more about our top-rated in home care and companion care throughout St. Louis and St. Charles counties in Missouri, give us a call today at (314) 863-9912 to schedule a free in-home consultation.